wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 At least two genetic inversions are associated with the _Heliconius numata_ supergene.
-The ancestral gene order, which matches that in _H. melpomene_ and _H. erato_ is shown on the left and is associated with ancestral phenotypes such as _H. n. silvana_.
+The ancestral gene order, which matches that in _H. melpomene_ and _H. erato_, is shown on the left and is associated with ancestral phenotypes such as those found in _H. n. silvana_.
 Two sequentially derived inversions are associated with dominant alleles and are shown in the middle and right.
 Credits: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) {cite}`butterflies_2017`.
 :::